What is an online course?

 If I do not have to come to campus for exams, how do I take them online?

-Online exams are provided through the Learning Management System (Blackboard).
+Online exams are provided through the Learning Management System (Canvas).
 There is a variety of ways that instructors deliver online exams:

 - Timed exams require quiet, uninterrupted time, since they must be finished in one sitting